 - Soy-based formulas are based on soy protein instead of milk.
 Soy formulas are fortified to be nutritionally complete — but, unfortunately, some children with a milk allergy also develop an allergy to soy.

 If you're breast-feeding and your child has a milk allergy, cow's milk proteins passed through your breast milk may cause an allergic reaction.
-If this is the case, you may need to exclude all products that contain milk from your diet.
-Talk to your doctor if you know — or suspect — your child has a milk allergy and has allergy signs and symptoms that occur after breast-feeding.
+Then you may need to exclude all products that contain milk from your diet.
+Talk to your doctor if you know — or suspect — your child has a milk allergy and develops allergy signs and symptoms after breast-feeding.

 If you or your child is on a milk-free diet, your doctor or dietitian can help you plan nutritionally balanced meals.
 You or your child may need to take supplements to replace calcium and nutrients found in milk, such as vitamin D and riboflavin.

 Aug.
 07, 2014

 - Jarvinen-Seppo KM.
 Milk allergy: Clinical features and diagnosis. http://www.uptodate.com/home.
 Accessed April 2, 2014.

 - Jarvinen-Seppo KM.
 Milk allergy: Management. http://www.uptodate.com/home.
 Accessed April 2, 2014.

 - Milk allergy.
 American College of Allergy, Asthma & Immunology. http://www.acaai.org/allergist/allergies/Types/food-allergies/types/Pages/milk-allergy.aspx.
 Accessed April 2, 2014.